Rock music and the fall of communism: The underground and the black market

 It didn't take long before Soviet youth wanted to form bands to emulate the Fab Four, but the lack of instruments was a serious impediment to the formation of rock bands.
 Soviet youths had to improvise.
 They did so by creating their own guitars by sawing old tables into the shape of a guitar.
 Creating pickups and amps was a problem until an inspired young electrical engineer discovered that they could be created from phone receivers and loudspeakers, respectively.
 The only readily available sources for these items were public telephone booths and speakers used for propaganda broadcasts, so young rockers would vandalize both for parts.

 From the early to mid sixties, the subculture was mostly ignored by the authorities.
-That is not to stay that fans could display their love for rock openly, but it wasn't actively persecuted until later.
+That is not to stay that fans could display their love for rock openly, but it was not actively persecuted until later.
 Most of these new bands would imitate the Beatles as best they could with their improvised instruments, and even clothing fashioned after Beatles stage costumes.
 They would play anywhere they could; cafes, front stoops, basements, dormitories; anywhere they could convince someone to let them.
 As the bands became more sophisticated and popular, rock scenes began to develop.
 How the authorities would react depended greatly upon the area and the time period.
 From the late 60s on, long haired men often would have their offending manes cut and bands would be denied official status, financial support, press coverage, and permission to play in bigger venues.
 In their place VIA's (the Russian acronym for vocal/instrumental ensemble), officially sanctioned bands were established to play state-approved music and lyrics with less "teeth."
 VIA's would avoid controversial topics in their lyrics, musical styles, or anything deemed "degenerate".